designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 ~Earlier, we learned that people with color vision deficiencies cannot only see certain colors, therefore it is hard for them to sometimes access information, especially when text is written in a color, or is placed on a colorful background.~
 ~**For the this task, you will need the HSB values of the last task!**~

-> **Hint**: ~It will help you to take screenshots of your results in between, to compare them later (task 4) and draw conclusions.~
+> **Hint**: ~You will need to take screenshots of your results in between, to compare them later.~

 -

-1. Adjust the background, headline and text colors, so that they match your HSB values of the last task.
+1. ~Adjust the background, headline and text colors, so that they match your HSB values of the last task.
 Does your color palette work for people with Protanopia, Deuteranopia and Tritanopia?
-If not, try to make it work, by altering your colors' values.
+If not, try to make it work, by altering your colors' values.~
-2. Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad really bad.
-Try to find out which color combinations don't work well.
+2. ~Adjust the colors, so that the results in Protanopia, Deuteranopia and Tritanopia is bad really bad.
+Try to find out which color combinations don't work well.~
-3. Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
-How many combinations can you find for this task?
+3. ~Adjust the colors, so that the results in all three color vision deficiencies is the best you can get.
+How many combinations can you find for this task?~
-4. Analyse the results and form a conclusion based on the following question: **When do color palettes work well for color vision deficient people?
-What do we need to pay attention to, when creating them?**
+4. ~Analyse the results and form a conclusion based on the following question: **When do color palettes work well for color vision deficient people?
+What do we need to pay attention to, when creating them?**~

 -